ankobi/winsw/README.md

 WinSW is being managed by configuration files: [Main XML Configuration file](doc/xmlConfigFile.md) and [EXE Config file](doc/exeConfigFile.md).

-Your renamed `winsw.exe` binary also accepts the following commands:
+Your renamed `WinSWAG.exe` binary also accepts the following commands:

 * `install` to install the service to Windows Service Controller.
   This command requires some preliminary steps described in the [Installation Guide](doc/installation.md).